smnookin/smnookin.github.io/_posts/2015-10-05-rocket-team-comes-back-from-test-accident-to-win-competition.md

 The propulsion team ignited the aerospike engine, which began to spray a flammable mixture of exhaust gas (burnt propellant) and unburnt propellant into the ventillation shaft.
 Approximately ten seconds later, they heard a huge bang from above and saw the blast chamber fill with flame.
 The propellant and exhaust mixture had been ignited in the ventillation shaft by a spark from the fan motor.

 Rocket Team members immediately shut off the test, called the MIT fire deparment, and performed a safety checklist to vent the blast chamber of any potentially flammable or hazardous chemicals.
 Later that day, they were contacted by the Aero/Astro department facilities manager, Anthony Zolenik, who was investigating the accident.
-It was the beginning of a very tense period of time between the Aero/Astro department and Rocket Team, which called all aspects of the team's safety practices and its continued existence into question.
+It was the beginning of a very tense period of time between the Aero/Astro department and Rocket Team, which called all aspects of the team's safety practices and the department's support of the team into question.

+Most of the tension between Rocket Team and the Aero/Astro department arose from a miscommunication about who the team was supposed to notify prior to conducting tests.
 Prior to the testing incident, Rocket Team was performing propulsion tests “almost daily.
-We were trying to speed up engine development… we were given a lot of autonomy over testing,” said Webb.

-What does it take for a group of college students to bring 10 lbs. of payload to 10,000 feet altitude?
-In January, the MIT Rocket Team experienced a testing accident that nearly brought the team to an end.
-After making several hard decisions, including choosing to completely redesign their rocket concept, the team was able to come back and win the Intercollegiate Rocket Engineering Competition in June.
-Rocket Team leadership says the team is stronger than ever and preparing to compete again next summer.

-In January, Rocket Team was performing propulsion tests “almost daily.
-We were trying to speed up engine development… we were given a lot of autonomy over testing,” said Webb.
+We were trying to speed up engine development… we were given a lot of autonomy over testing.
+[Our faculty advisor, Professor Lozano] knew we were continuously doing stuff, but apparently that wasn't clear to the rest of the GTL staff,” said Webb.

-(Will add quotes/information from Matt V interview on the incident itself)

-According to Rocket Team Vice President Ryan Webb (MIT ‘16), the root cause of the pressure loss which caused the accident is still unknown.
+"We were doing a rocket engine test.
+There was a small explosion.
+That's to be expected when you're dong a rocket engine test, that's why we're doing this in a blast chamber," said propulsion team lead Matt Vernacchia.

-After the accident, the MIT Aero/Astro deparment leadership required that Rocket Team “come up with a comprehensive safety plan that EHS [Engineering Health and Safety] would approve,” said Webb.

-The new safety plan, written by Webb, requires a test plan to be created and approved prior to each propulsion test.
+After the accident, the MIT Aero/Astro deparment leadership required that Rocket Team to write a comprehensive safety plan and have it approved by Engineering Health and Safety (EHS).
+The new safety plan requires a test plan to be created and approved prior to each propulsion test.
 According to Webb, “It’s a lot of stuff we were already doing, but formally written down.”
-The test plans are approved by the Rocket Team faculty advisor, Professor Lozano, and Aero/Astro department leadership.

-Prior to the testing incident, Rocket Team was performing propulsion tests “almost daily.
-We were trying to speed up engine development… we were given a lot of autonomy over testing.
-[Our faculty advisor] knew we were continuously doing stuff, but apparently that wasn’t clear to the rest of the GTL staff,” said Webb.

-Tensions were high on Rocket Team prior to the accident due to the slow development of the aerospike engine design.
-“We were really far behind.
-We were trying to get the engine ready, and since it was the basis of the whole design, we couldn’t make any design decisions.
-So half the team was just kind of stuck without any information, and the engine kept iterating and getting more and more complicated, and fewer people were being involved,” said Webb.

-(Possibly add a quote from Matt V and Eric R here.
-Matt V was one of the aerospike engine designers)
+Safety procedures are still "an ongoing conversation right now with the department," said current Rocket Team president, Eric Riehl.
+"The department freaked out a bit when that incident happened...
+I don't think we've come yet to a point where we're both clear on what the safety protocol should be for our team," he added.

 After the accident, the Rocket Team president, Julia Crowly-Farenga, and Webb realized they would have to make a major change in order to be able to compete in June.
 They first had to convince the designers of the aerospike nozzle.